-3.5 Film adhesion test
+3.5 Film Adhesion Test

 The coating film adhesion shall be tested in accordance with method "B" of ASTM D3359.
-A total of (11) parallel cuts shall be made with a sharp instrument, 0.039" (1 mm) apart in both a vertical and horizontal direction forming a grid.
-One-inch (25.4 mm) wide #600 Scotch cellophane pressure sensitive-tape shall be firmly applied to the scribed surface and pulled off sharply.
+A total of (11) parallel cuts shall be made with a sharp instrument, 0.039" apart in both a vertical and horizontal direction forming a grid.
+One-inch wide #600 Scotch cellophane pressure sensitive-tape shall be firmly applied to the scribed surface and pulled off sharply.